prebid/prebid.github.io/prebid-server/endpoints/openrtb2/video.md

 ### Buyer UIDs
 The `user.buyeruids` is an optional, but recommended parameter.
 It is an object that contains all the SSP UserIDs to send to the SSPs endpoint.
 They are passed as key-value pairs: `{bidder_name:bidder_specific_userid}`.

-In the following list are the supported (registered) bidder names.
+These are the supported (registered) bidder names.
-- "beachfront"
-- "gumgum"

 - "33across"
 - "adform"
-- "grid"
-- "rubicon"
+- "adkernelAdn"
 - "adtelligent"
+- "appnexus"
+- "audienceNetwork"
+- "beachfront"
 - "brightroll"
 - "conversant"
+- "eplanning"
+- "grid"
+- "gumgum"
 - "ix"
 - "lifestreet"
+- "openx"
+- "pubmatic"
 - "pulsepoint"
 - "rhythmone"
+- "rubicon"
+- "somoaudience"
 - "sonobi"
-- "adkernelAdn"
-- "audienceNetwork"
+- "sovrn"
 - "yieldmo"
-- "openx"
-- "pubmatic"
-- "somoaudience"
-- "sovrn"
-- "appnexus"
-- "eplanning"

 ### GDPR